The latest news, views and opinions from Epilepsy Society.

 Postgraduate research student Katrin Augustin talks about studying for a PhD while bringing up two young children.

 Epilepsy Society's policy advisor Finn O’Dwyer-Cunliffe says that epilepsy services are suffering from a lack of ambition from the department of health and that this must change if outcomes are to improve.

 Epilepsy Society Helpline manager explains how it can help to talk about epilepsy and really be listened to.

 Clinical nurse manager, Santha Carthiyaniamma, explains why she loves working at Epilepsy Society.

-Liz Kemsley and her 81-year-old mother are running the London Marathon on Sunday for Epilepsy Society.
-Liz discusses why she's running the marathon for her son Luke, her struggles with training and her amazing fundraising efforts.
+Liz Kemsley and her 81-year-old mother ran the marathon for Epilepsy Society in 2016.
+Liz discusses why she decided to run the marathon for her son Luke, her struggles with training and her amazing fundraising efforts.